1-2-3 Check: Enhancing Contextual Privacy in LLM via Multi-Agent Reasoning: Experiment Results Analysis

 For LLaMA‑3.1‑70B‑Instruct, providing the executor with the meeting transcript leads to a clear advantage for the Public Only strategy: both in the two-agent (Composite error: $24.5$) and three-agent (Composite: \textbf{$20.5$}) settings, this approach outperforms Annotate Private ($34.5$ and $42.0$, respectively).
 Here, restricting the checker to only forward public information, combined with transcript access, allows the executor to recover useful details and reduces the risk of private information leakage.
 Importantly, the \emph{Public Only} strategy also simplifies the executor's task by eliminating the need for the model to further distinguish between private and public content during its own processing.
 However, in this setting, if the meeting transcript is withheld from the executor, the performance of Public Only degrades sharply, where omissions of public information increase substantially (e.g., three-agent omission: $19.5$ with transcript vs. $26.0$ without), and composite errors rise (three-agent: 20.5 $\rightarrow$ 32.0).
 This suggests that LLaMA relies heavily on the transcript to supplement the limited information from the checker, and without it, relevant content is easily lost.

 For GPT-4o, the interplay is more balanced.
-With transcript access, Annotate Private achieves the lowest leakage (5.0), while Public Only achieves the lowest omission (9.0); their composite errors are comparable (24.5 vs.\ 23.5).
+With transcript access, Annotate Private achieves the lowest privacy leakage (5.0), while Public Only achieves the lowest public omission (9.0).
 When the transcript is withheld, however, the three-agent Annotate Private setting yields the best overall performance (Composite: \textbf{17.5}), with much lower omission (10.0) than Public Only without transcript (8.5), and still reasonable control of leakage (8.5 vs.\ 15.0).
 This indicates that the stronger GPT-4o executor can effectively use checker tags to reconstruct public content, even without seeing the original transcript, and is less prone to privacy leaks than LLaMA in the same setup.

 In summary, whether to give the executor the original transcript interacts strongly with information flow design: (1) For weaker models like LLaMA, \emph{Public Only} plus transcript access is crucial for minimizing overall error, otherwise, omission rates spike.
 (2) For stronger models like GPT-4o, withholding the transcript in an Annotate Private setup allows the executor to focus on the checker-provided structure, effectively balancing privacy and public content retention.